 The market for genetic and molecular testing services is characterized by rapid scientific developments, evolving industry standards and customer demands, and frequent new product introductions and enhancements.
 For example, new tests developed by our competitors may prove superior and replace our existing tests.
 Additionally, certain technological changes, such as advances in point-of-care testing, could reduce the need for the laboratory tests we provide.
-Our future success will depend in significant part on our ability to continually improve our offerings in response to both evolving demands of the marketplace and competitive service offerings, and we may be unsuccessful in doing so, which could have a material adverse effect on our business, results of operations, and financial condition.
+Our future success will depend in significant part on our ability to continually improve our offerings in response to both evolving demands of the marketplace and competitive service offerings.
+If we are unsuccessful in keeping pace with scientific and technological changes, or enhancing our products to meet evolving industry standards or developing customer demands, our competitive position, business, results of operations, and financial condition may be materially and adversely affected.